solarwinds/nova/README.md

-# Nova Library Development
+# Nova Nui Framework

+The Nova Nui Framework provides a set of common UI-based components and services to assist with rapid web application development.
+Nui is built on the latest Angular and follows modern UX design principles and front-end software development practices.

 ## Nova Design Spec

-The main specification can be found in [Nova Design System](https://ux.solarwinds.io/design/)
+The main specification can be found in the [Nova Design System](https://ux.solarwinds.io/design/)

 ## Style Guide